CSAshley23/NeuroBlu-Spring-2025-AI/README.md

 - `model2.py` - Python script implementing data preprocessing, feature engineering, optimization, and regression analysis for health inequity assessment.

 ## Neuroblu
-- ' we used usi account 1 for this project
+- We used usi account 1 for this project